 Snacks can include: cheese, nuts, seeds (for a detailed list of these click here), pork rinds plain or dipped in sour cream, homemade crackers, celery with no-sugar added peanut butter or almond butter (make your own), deviled eggs, pickles, olives, avocado, fat bombs, cheese crisps, berries & cream, hard boiled eggs, uncured cold cuts, uncured beef jerky and raw veggies with homemade ranch dip.
 For more snack ideas, click here.

 Get into the habit of narrowing your meal timeframe down a bit, say from 8am-8pm, this way you allow your body to fast and go into fat burning mode for 12 hours straight.
 Eventually, when you become fat-adapted, you will probably be able to ditch the snacks and just have 2-3 meals a day.

 Initially you will lose a fair amount of water weight, but at some point things will slow down a bit.
 There will be times when you are not losing and you don’t want to get discouraged.
 Check your measurements and you should find that you are losing inches!

 Do Some Research on the Ketogenic Diet

 Make sure you know which foods to eat and which to avoid.
 Become familiar with how Ketosis works, how to get into Ketosis and stay there.
 Take advantage of the many great resources available online.
-Here are some of my favorite and trusted sites are:

 Increase Your Sodium Intake to Avoid “Keto Flu”